 The answer is complicated.
 “Screen time” includes a variety of devices with different effects.
 Less-engaging activities, like passively observing a large meeting or skimming a long report, can be boring.
 More stimulating activities like 1:1 video chatting or giving a presentation can be more fulfilling.
 Working on something you’re passionate about can lead to a “flow state,” feeling focused, absorbed, and productive.
 Genuinely connecting with someone online is even correlated with positive mental health.

 Ultimately, there’s no way to say definitively how much screen time is too much, according to psychologist Dr. Mike Brooks.
 However, sitting for long periods of time with no activity has been proven to be harmful.
 According to Mayo Clinic, sitting for eight hours a day and not working out is associated with health risks, but you can counteract them by being at least moderately active for an hour or more daily.

 The best way to gauge whether you’re getting too much screen time is listen to your body.
-Here are some symptoms and tips:
+Here are some symptoms and remote work wellness tips:

 - Headaches, a sore back or neck, or dry or tired eyes are signs of digital eye strain.
 Talk to your doctor or optometrist—glasses might help.

 - Try the American Optometric Association’s 20-20-20 rule: Every 20 minutes, look 20 feet away for 20 seconds.

 - If your screen time is affecting your sleep, limit technology use before bed.